Evening with the Experts

 May 5: Developmentally Appropriate Practices

-Sydney Haugland-BHSU and Jessi Beedle-ECCJune 2: Program Management
+Sydney Haugland-BHSU & Jessi Beedle-ECCJune 2: Program Management

 Andrea Neff-DSS & Ashleigh Young-ECC